lylakirati/automatic-differentiation/docs/milestone2.md

 ### Basic Modules and Functionality

 Currently, we have three modules: one for implementing the forward mode of automatic differentiation and the other two for implementing `DualNumber` class and their elementary function overloads (more on this under the Implementation section).
-Note that an implementation of computational graph is optional for forward mode AD.
+Note that an implementation of the computational graph is optional for forward mode AD.

-As such, we have correponding tests `test_forwardAD.py`, `test_dualNumber.py`, and `test_elementary.py`, which are located under the `tests/test_codes` directory and which are configured to run automatically using GitHub workflows after each push to the `main` branch of development.
+As such, we have corresponding tests `test_forwardAD.py`, `test_dualNumber.py`, and `test_elementary.py`, which are located under the `tests/test_codes` directory and which are configured to run automatically using GitHub workflows after each push to the `main` branch of development.

 As the development progresses, we expect the directory structure to change and the documentation to update accordingly.